yugarinn/github-issues-notifier/README.md

 - `make` (but not really, you can just check the contents of the `Makefile` and use `docker` directly)

 ## Installation
-This is intented to be used as a Docker container, although it could also be compiled and run as a standalone Go binary using something like `systemd`.
+This is intended to be used as a Docker container, although it could also be compiled and run as a standalone Go binary using something like `systemd`.

 1. Clone this repository
 ``` bash